 Finding a builder you love is a huge part of the process.
 Your builder is going to be your right-hand person in the building process and the person you trust with the completion of your home.
 From planning to building to just giving helpful advice from their years of expertise, you want to find a builder that will turn your house into a home.

 Your builder will help you with all the permits and paperwork required for all states of the building process.
-For example, you will need to apply for a Residential Permit before new home construction can begin.
+For example, you will need to apply for a Residential Permit from the state before new home construction can begin.
 This can be a long process, so be patient and trust the process.